erwin-beckers/CandleLight/README.md

 - has a swing hi/lo filter which filters out all signals which are not creating a new swing hi/lo
 - has a candle size filter which filters out signals on small candles

+- draws signals on/for the current open chart